 Duration: 1 year (can be spread out)

-Entry requirements: Bachelor’s degree in Legal Science, Political Science, History, Philosophy, Theology, or equivalent.
+Entry requirements: Bachelor’s degree in Law, Political Science, History, Philosophy, Theology, or equivalent.

-- Either a research project in order to write a thesis in Master 2
+- either a research project for the writing of a thesis in MA 2

-- Or an internship project in order to write an internship report in Master 2 (internships can be completed with local NGOs or in their headquarters, in an international organization, with lawyers specialized in international human rights law, etc.)
+- or an internship project for the writing of an internship report in MA 2 (internships can be carried out with local NGOs or in their headquarters, in an international organization, with lawyers specialized in international human rights law, etc.)